Bliq-Open-Source/AIPARK-Benchmark-Berlin/README.md

 # AIPARK-Benchmark-Berlin

 This repository contains the code and data required to reproduce the results from the article on Medium on the Benchmark of AIPARK Predictive Parking Data in Berlin.
-You can find the article here [LINK].
+You can find the article <a href="https://medium.com/aipark/quality-at-scale-automating-quality-tests-for-map-data-to-solve-urban-parking-4e6194cbfef2">here</a>: .

 # Requirements
 In order to be able to run the project, you need to have Python 3.6 installed.